achrafs758/A-dynamic-weighted-TOPSIS-method-for-identifying-influential-nodes-in-complex-networks/README.md

 ![image](https://user-images.githubusercontent.com/44522286/131341036-7899bc44-4e7b-401b-8c3e-7e22fffd571d.png)

 ## 6)	Ranking
 Now, alternatives are ranked in decreasing order based on closeness to the ideal solution.
-Both of (5) and (6) are calculated in Distance_Between_Ideal_and_Alternatives.py.
 ## 7)	TOPSIS
 In this section, all of the previous .py files are employed and utilized in an integrated way.